 The beauty of shrimp scampi lies in its simplicity.
 Tender, pan-seared shrimp with a garlicky white wine-cream sauce and a nice pile of pasta.
 Boom.
 Done.
-Well, not quite done, because we've upped the ante by including homemade cheddar buttermilk biscuits to make sure you can mop up every last drop of sauce.
+Well, not quite done, because we've upped the ante by including ciabatta pull-apart bread full of cheesy goodness.
 You'll definitely want to keep this recipe card near the front of your binder so you can make it again and again.

 Quarter lemon lengthwise.

 Make diagonal cuts into ciabatta 1½" apart, leaving ¼" layer on bottom.
 Repeat at opposite angle, making a crosshatch pattern.

 Pat shrimp dry, and season both sides with a pinch of pepper.

 Add pasta to boiling water and cook until al dente, 9-10 minutes.